 Contos to Hamelin Bay

+The Hike - The penultimate day of my Cape to Cape Adventure and what a wild night it was.
+Waking up every now and then to a strong blast of wind or a heavy shower, I am pleased to report that the Nemo Hornet stood up to the challenge quite well.
 With the worst weather of the week forecast to hit this coming day, I was very happy that the first 15km or so would be spent hiking through the inland forests where I would be somewhat protected.
 Having prepared what I could the previous afternoon including topping up my water bladder, I could enjoy the toasty burrito sensation for a while longer today.
 I didn't want to chance the weather too much and with a sunny period in between a couple of showers, I thought this would be the ideal opportunity to speed pack everything and get going.
 Dismantling a wet tent is never a fun activity and I doubted I would get a chance to dry it out during the day so had to use the winds to my advantage and shake it out as best I could.
 Luckily the Nemo has two grab handles that form part of the weatherproofed tub/wall so you just hold those and shake.

 While I was finishing up, a couple of hikers appeared from the depths of the campsite and we had a brief chat about plans for the day.
 It turned out these two ladies have been on the same schedule as me but doing it as a series of day hikes, leaving cars at either end every day.
 It was amazing that I didn't bump into them earlier in the trip but thinking back now, I believe I passed them just after Bob's Hollow the previous day.
 They had a head start on me by about 15 minutes today and given I was heading into the forest where I really enjoy slowing down to admire and photograph the little details, I didn't expect to catch them up.
 Having picked the Whistlers Loop of Contos because I knew there was a direct exit onto the track leading south, I headed to the edge of the hill and started my day.
 From up here you can see the road leading down through the landscape but thankfully you are not on this vehicle track for too long as it doesn't look very entertaining.
 While very windy from this elevated position, you immediately descend and into the comfort of the protected forest.
 Straight away the wildflower and orchid display was on point with a good mix of familiar varieties like Cowslips and Donkey Orchids mixed in with some flowering Banksia and Hakea.